Big Bear, California

 Keep in mind that there are approximately 800 pieces of luggage going to camp.

-This year will must ask that all camper be dropped off and picked up from camp.
-We apologize for any unconvince.
+Once again, we will be asking that all campers be dropped off and picked up from camp.

 Everyone looks forward to mail at camp.
 We hope you will make sure that your child receives mail while at camp.
 The easiest way to get letters to your child is to leave them with staff at check in and they will be delivered during the week.